Coined quantum walks on the line: Disorder, entanglement, and localization: The Model

-remain unchanged.
-Subsequently, a shift operator $S$ is applied that propagates the walker along the line depending of the state of the two-level system, i.e., $\ket{\psi(t+1)} = SC \ket{\psi(t)}$.
+\sw{remains} unchanged.
+Subsequently, a shift operator $S$ is applied that propagates the walker along the line depending on the state of the two-level system, i.e., $\ket{\psi(t+1)} = SC \ket{\psi(t)}$.
 Time-evolved states are thus deduced from the initial state as

 Arguably the most studied CQW is the Hadamard walk which is defined by the following operators